 Intensity Therapeutics, Inc. is a clinical-stage biotechnology company whose mission is to greatly extend the lives of patients with cancer.
 Intensity Therapeutics is pioneering a new immune-based approach to treat cancer.
 The Company uses its DfuseRxSM platform technology to create new drug formulations that following direct injection rapidly disperse throughout a tumor and diffuse therapeutic agents into cancer cells.
 Drug products created using the technology are capable of attenuating (killing) a tumor in a manner that allows for the adaptive immune system to recognize the cancer and attack distal tumors and micrometastases.
 Further information can be found at http://www.intensitytherapeutics.com Forward-Looking Statements: This press release contains forward-looking statements regarding Intensity Therapeutics' plans, future operations and objectives.
 Such statements involve known and unknown risks, uncertainties and other factors that may cause actual performance or achievements to be materially different from those currently anticipated.
 These forward-looking statements include, among other things, statements about the initiation and timing of future clinical trials.

-*News Release by Intensity Therapeutics, Inc.: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Intensity Therapeutics, Inc.).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.